kapasi1234/kapasi1234/README.md

 - 👋 Hi, I’m @kapasi1234
 - 👀 I’m interested in physics, renewable energy enthusiast and environmentalist
-- 🌱 I’m currently learning oython for solar energy applications
+- 🌱 I’m currently learning python for solar energy applications
 - 💞️ I’m looking to collaborate on anything related to solar and wind energy.
 - 📫 How to reach me kapasi1234@gmail.com